GroundOne/metabuild/contracts/near/QUESTIONS.md

 The PART contract is a smart contract that manages the sale process of PARTs (IRD + regular sale) in Step 1 and the distribution of properties in Step 2.
 One PART contract is created per project by an architect/property developer.

-## General

-- Does the contract can pay for gas fees? -> Owner can payout some near

-### Wallet

-- what does it take that NFTs are displayed in a wallet?

-  - which functions / fields have to be exposed?

-- does it make sense to have 2 different NFT Tokens in one contract?

-### Technical / JS Contracts

-**Token Transfer**

-- how to transfer NEAR in the contract?
-  - `this.transfer(receiver, amount)`??

-**Testing**

-- Is it possible to get the environment infos inside the ava integration tests (maybe from near-workspaces?)

-- advance time in js tests?

-  - Other option to test that time has passed (`presale` / `sale` states in contract), `t.timeout(x)` didn't seem to work?

-- how to check balances in testing (where to find the functions? -> Docs?)

-- changing tests to TS, node process consumption explodes

-**Randomization**

-- is the randomize logic with `seed` sound or can be improved?

-**Data Types / Variables**

-- which data types can be used? are there docs for it? (i128, strings? -> Docs?)

-- how can I work with BigInts inside my contract?

-  - for testing `near-workspaces` there's { NEAR } has some utility functions.
-  - Does the near-sdk-js have equivalent functionality (-> Docs)?

-**Init**

-- foreach in init function works but for of doesn't?